GeorgiaCharalampous/SpiceMate/README.md

 ./TestDriver
 ```
 # Documentation
-For easy to read documentation of the classes used for this device you can access our online document ->
+For full documentation of the classes used for this device you can access our online document ->

 # Media Engagement <a name="media" />
 ## Social Media Channels: <a name="channels" />
 * [Instagram](https://www.instagram.com/spicemate.pi/)